emilkm/amfext/README.md

 amfext
 ======

-AMFEXT is an AMF PHP extension with encoding and decoding support for AMF0 and AMF3
+AMFEXT is a PHP extension that provides encoding and decoding support for AMF0 and AMF3

 # PHP7